Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

     Click this button to update the *Warehouse* drop-down list.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Automatically assign product to warehouse when activated in store*
-    Activate this toggle to automate the assignment process of materials to a shelf in a warehouse.
+    Activate this toggle to automate the assignment process of materials to a storage shelf in a warehouse.
 It is recommended to activate this option.

 - *Shelf*
-    Enter a shelf number in the warehouse to which the stock is to be assigned.
+    Enter a storage shelf number in the warehouse to which the stock is to be assigned.

 - [< BACK]
     Click this button to go back to the previous step.
 The *Store Address* wizard window is displayed.